ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 This generates a symmetric key of the named type, puts it in cryptstore and writes the unencrypted key as a serialized protobuf of type key_message.
 It saves the cryptstore.
-Since the version is not specified, it the key does not already exist, it will have version 1; otherwise, the version will be one higher than the latest pre-existing version in the store.
+Since the version is not specified, if the key does not already exist, it will have version 1; otherwise, the version will be one higher than the latest pre-existing version in the store.
 Note that the tag (which is used to find the entry in cryptstore) and the